cs4241-21a/a3-persistence/README.markdown

 7. express-session - In my app allows for user session management if the user uses the Github Oauth with passport.js.
 8. passport.initialize() - Initializes passport.js
 9. passport.session() - Allows passport.js to save data to a session from the express-session middleware.
+10. 2 middleware functions that I made checkLogin() and checkAuth() - These are made to only be used on certian endpoints.
+The first redirects the user to the todo list page if the user is already logged in.
+The second will redirect the user to the login page if the user is not logged in yet.

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy